-CERC reported no uncertain tax liability as of December 31, 2014 and expects no significant change to the uncertain tax liability over the next twelve months ending December 31, 2015.
+CERC reported no uncertain tax liability as of December 31, 2015 and expects no significant change to the uncertain tax liability over the next twelve months ending December 31, 2016.

 CERC recognizes interest and penalties as a component of income tax expense.
-CERC recognized \$4 million of income tax expense and \$3 million of income tax expense related to interest on tax positions during 2013 and 2012, respectively.
-CERC had approximately \$11 million of interest receivable on tax positions accrued at December 31, 2013.
+CERC recognized \$4 million of income tax expense related to interest on tax positions during 2013.

 Tax Audits and Settlements.
-CenterPoint Energy's tax years through 2011 have been audited and settled with the IRS.
-The consolidated federal income tax returns for the years 2012 and 2013 are currently under audit by the IRS.
-For 2014, CenterPoint Energy is a participant in the IRS's Compliance Assurance Process.
-CenterPoint Energy has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions as of December 31, 2014.
+CenterPoint Energy's tax years through 2013 have been audited and settled with the IRS.
+For 2014 and 2015, CenterPoint Energy is a participant in the IRS's Compliance Assurance Process.
+CenterPoint Energy has considered the effects of these examinations in its accrual for settled issues and liability for uncertain income tax positions (if any) as of December 31, 2015.